 - Dr Werner-de-SondbergChartered Psychologist - Registered Occupational PsychologistDr Werner-de-SondbergChartered Psychologist - Registered Occupational Psychologist

 Dr Werner-de-Sondberg is a registered Occupational Psychologist with the Health and Care Professions Council.
-He is awaiting completion of his PhD in Forensic Psychology from the University of Nottingham, having previously undertaken an MSc in Forensic Psychology, a doctorate in Occupational Psychology and an MSc in Occupational Psychology as well as a BSc honours in Psychology.
-Dr Werner-de-Sondberg presently works as a lecturer in the Forensic Psychology department, Coventry University.
+He is awaiting completion of his PhD in Forensic Psychology from Nottingham Trent University, having previously undertaken an MSc in Forensic Psychology, a doctorate in Occupational Psychology and an MSc in Occupational Psychology as well as a BSc honours in Psychology.
+Dr Werner-de-Sondberg presently works as an assistant lecturer in the Forensic Psychology department, Coventry University.
 He is an Associate Fellow of the BPS and was chartered as an Occupational Psychologist in May of 2005.
 Dr Werner-de-Sondberg has varied research and practice interests building upon more than thirty years experience as a police officer and latterly with WPA as an associate psychologist.

 - Ms Stephanie WilsonTrainee PsychologistMs Stephanie WilsonTrainee Psychologist

 Ms Wilson is a Forensic Psychologist in Training.
 She has completed a Master of Science in Psychology, Stage 1 of the BPS professional training in Forensic Psychology, and is in the final stages of her Doctorate in Forensic Psychology.
 Ms Wilson is passionate about:

 - The effects of child maltreatment (neglect, physical, sexual and psychological abuse),

 - Trauma (and its cognitive, behavioural, emotional, social and physiological effects),